PrismPort/isolated-MongoDB/README.md

-# $CoolName – A visual interface for human readable MongoDB queries
+# Peek – A visual interface for human readable MongoDB queries

-This is an isolated docker container running a MongoDb isntance and populating it with some sample data.

-[Our names]

-[University context]

 ## Installation